Long Liturgy: History of the concept

 Until recently, the extant Avestan texts had been primarily seen as fragments of the Sasanian Avesta.
 Since liturgies, like the Yasna and the Visperad, do not appear in the Sasanian Avesta, they were interpreted as late and secondary compositions.
 For instance, none of the major editions of the Avesta present the ritual context of these liturgies.

 This changed when Kellens published between 2006 and 2013 a multi-volume edition of the Yasna and Visperad within their liturgical context.
 In these texts, Kellens calls the common structure of these liturgies the Long Liturgy.
 He interprets them as original compositions based on the observation that they follow an internal logic and that their textual components are already announced at the beginning of the ritual.
 Since these liturgies are in Avestan, the general structure must therefore have already existed at a time when Avestan was still a productive language, i.e., long before the creation of the Sasanian Avesta.

 The concept of the Long Liturgy has been further refined and expanded by Cantera, in part by incorporating results from the multi-volume edition of the Nerangestan published by Kotwal and Kreyenbroek.
 This text is a surviving fragment of the Husparam nask, one of the volumes of the Sasanian Avesta and provides information on the liturgical practice during Avestan and Sasanian times.

 A critique of the concept of the Long Liturgy was published by Ahmadi.
 This criticism was addressed by Cantera in a subsequent contribution.
 More recently, the concept has been used by a number of authors.

 Description

-Liturgies which are seen as variants of the Long Liturgy are characterized by three traits, which set them apart fom other Zoroastrian liturgies.
+Liturgies which are seen as variants of the Long Liturgy are characterized by three traits, which set them apart from other Zoroastrian liturgies.
 First, they are structured around a core of Old Avestan material, called Staota Yesnya.
 Second, the central ritual act is the so-called parahoama, i.e., the pressing of the Haoma plant.
 Finally, the liturgy contains a sequence of individual litanies.
 The Long Liturgies are primarily contrasted with the Short Liturgies as presented in the Khordeh Avesta.